 Viewing her practice as grief work, Jamila uses visual art making as a way to process complex family histories, loss, trauma and the isolation of being a bedbound, disabled, autistic person.
 Often incorporating oral histories into the conception of her works; the location of voice is vital in her explorations.
 She embeds creative access adjustments from the outset of each project – seeing access as a method of artistic articulation.

 She is currently articulating through moving image, painting, photography, textiles and performance.
 Previous exhibitions and talks include TULCA Visual Arts Festival, (Galway Ireland), Ormston House Gallery, (Limerick, Ireland), Somerset House, South London Gallery, Studio Voltaire (London, UK) and Hordaland Kunstsenter (Bergen, Norway).
 Her writing has appeared in Frieze, Art Monthly, British Journal of Photography and elsewhere.
-She is currently working on her first novel.

 Email: jamilaprowsestudio@gmail.com